jonleverrier/yam-server-configurator/README.md

 # yam-server-configurator
-Setup an Ubutnu 16.04.4 x64 VPS from Digital Ocean.
+Setup an Ubutnu 16.04.4 x64 or 18.04 VPS from Digital Ocean.
 Host and manage multiple MODX websites running on a LEMP stack.

 ## Before you begin...

-These scripts are designed to be used on a fresh server with nothing else installed apart from Ubutnu.
+These scripts are designed to be used on a fresh server with _nothing else installed_ apart from Ubutnu.
 You will also need to have a domain name pointed to your servers IP address and configured like the following example:

 Type | Hostname | Value | TTL
 ------------ | ------------- | ------------- | -------------